janitheco/janitheco/README.md

 - 👋 Hi, I’m @janitheco
 - 👀 I’m interested in science and blogging
-- 🌱 I’m currently learning many things
+- 🌱 I’m currently working in Aerospace
 - 💞️ I’m looking to collaborate on anything
 - 📫 Reach me by https://janith.org